Dariia/parcel-tracking/README.md

 This project is test tech task by requirements:
 [https://github.com/parcelLab/challenge-frontend-engineer](https://github.com/parcelLab/challenge-frontend-engineer)

-Project is created with / using tools:
+Project is created with / used tools:
 - `React cteate app` for project first installation (some structure redone)
 - `Bootstrap` / `SASS` for elements styling
 - `Storybook` for elements presentation